Keerthana2k24/SECURE_JOB_RECRUITMENT/README.md

-# Blockchain-Based Document Verification System for Secure Job Recruitment
+# Secure Job Recruitment through Blockchain Document Verification

 This project implements a **decentralized, tamper-proof solution** for verifying candidate documents during recruitment using **Ethereum smart contracts**, **MetaMask wallet integration**, **Node.js backend**, and a **MySQL database**.
 It allows upload and verification of document hashes securely and maintains a transaction ledger for audit and accountability.